jabelk/spotlight-yang/README.md

 ---

-### 2. `router`
+### 2. `router-model`
 Introduces:
-- Input validation using regex (IPv4 address)
+- IPv4 address validation using `ietf-inet-types:ipv4-address`
-- Mandatory fields
+- `enumeration` for `operational-status` with values `up` and `down`
-- Status fields like `oper-status`
+- A clean container structure representing a basic router object

-This model demonstrates how YANG enforces data quality through constraints.
+This model demonstrates schema-driven definition of a network device and its operational state.

 ---